Fundamentals of Compositional Rewriting Theory

-In this theory, a graph transformation \emph{rule} $O\leftharpoonup r-I$ is interpreted in a given category as a span, i.e., as two morphisms $O \leftarrow o_r- K_r -i_r\rightarrow I$ with a common source object $K_r$, called the \emph{context} or \emph{preserved region}, an \emph{input} (or LHS) object $I$ and an \emph{output} (or RHS) object $O$.\footnote{In this paper, we will avoid subsequent use of left/right in discussing rules as this can be ambiguous depending on the convention used for rule composition.} In typical concrete settings, the two arrows express the correspondence between the entities (nodes or edges, etc.) in $I$ and those in $O$.
+In typical concrete settings, the two arrows express the correspondence between the entities (nodes or edges, etc.) in $I$ and those in $O$.
 This naturally suggests a small set of primitive operations---deletion and addition, where $i_r$ and $o_r$ are non-surjective, and cloning and merging, where they are non-injective---that correspond to our intuitive ideas of how graphs can be transformed; a rule then interprets a combination of these primitive operations.
-In order to formalize the effect of a rule, several distinct, but closely related, semantics have been proposed, the most prominent of which are the Double Pushout (DPO)~\cite{CorradiniMREHL97}, Single Pushout (SPO)~\cite{Loewe_1993} and, more recently, Sesqui-Pushout (SqPO)~\cite{Corradini_2006} semantics.\\
+In order to formalize the effect of a rule, several distinct, but closely related, semantics have been proposed, the most prominent of which are the Double Pushout (DPO)~\cite{CorradiniMREHL97}, Single Pushout (SPO)~\cite{Loewe_1993} and, more recently, Sesqui-Pushout (SqPO)~\cite{Corradini_2006} semantics.